How to Transfer Ownership of an LLC Properly? (The Easy Way)

 New Jersey LLC taxed on a document

-• Income Tax: New owners may inherit the tax responsibilities associated with the LLC, including income tax liabilities or credits.
+• Income Tax: New owners can inherit existing tax responsibilities tied to the LLC — including any outstanding liabilities or credits.

-• Basis Adjustment: The new owner's basis in the LLC may differ from the previous owner's, affecting depreciation deductions and future tax liabilities.
+• Basis Adjustment: The new owner's cost basis may not match the previous owner's, which affects depreciation deductions and future tax bills.

 Related Articles: